MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/pidlidemail2originaldisplayname-canonical-property.md

 **Applies to**: Outlook

-Specifies the second display name that corresponds to the e-mail address specified for the contact.
+Specifies the second display name that corresponds to the email address specified for the contact.

 |||
 |:-----|:-----|